 - The LLI Academic Year Program is intended to build upon the momentum of the Summer Institute with specific instruction regarding the pathways to college and law school.

-- The students have a fall and spring semester with each semester consisting of twenty hours of instruction, a community potluck, and an inter-LLI moot court competition.
+- The students have a fall and spring semester with each semester consisting of twenty hours of instruction.

 - The course is designed to strengthen analytical abilities, writing and expression skills, self-confidence, and positive peer group relations.